Map as a property delegate

 , then a

-changes and assigns to 20
+changes and is assigned to 20

 .
-This does not change that b
+This does not change the fact that b

 is assigned to 10